American Symphony: Background

 Schoenberg was inspired to write the American Symphony by the 2008 U.S. Presidential election, about which he wrote, "...both parties asked the people to embrace change and make a difference.
 I was both excited and honored about ushering in this new era in our nation's history, and for the first time, I truly understood what it meant to be American."
 The composer cited Aaron Copland's Symphony No. 3, which Schoenberg described as "the quintessential American symphony," as a musical influence on the work.
 He wrote, "Quite serendipitously, I heard Copland's 3rd three nights after President Obama was elected and, seeing that our country and world had needs similar to those of Copland's time, I was inspired to make a difference.
 I set out to write a modern American symphony that paid homage to our past and looked forward to a brighter future."

-Despite this, Shoenberg described the American Symphony as "not a patriotic work," adding, "the symphony reflects a respect and responsibility for the great potential of our nation and a hunger to affect positive change.
+Despite this, Schoenberg described the American Symphony as "not a patriotic work," adding, "the symphony reflects a respect and responsibility for the great potential of our nation and a hunger to affect positive change.
 It is about our collective ability to restore hope within ourselves and our neighbors, both here and around the world."